spray/spray/README.markdown

 and do one or more of the following:

-1. Parse a JSON string into it's Abstract Syntax Tree (AST) representation
+1. Parse a JSON string into its Abstract Syntax Tree (AST) representation

         val json = """{ "some": "JSON source" }"""
         val jsonAst = JsonParser(json)